 The accounting officer (headteacher) and business manager hold weekly meetings to review income and expenditure.
-Issues arising from these meetings are reported termly to the finance committee.
-Reviews can be sought from the external finance advisor that is on retainer for the academy and if deemed necessary by the finance committee and the audit committee.
+Issues arising from these meetings are reported termly to the finance committee, if deemed necessary by the finance committee and the audit committee.
 The finance committee acts upon reports to them to best utilise spare resources and prevent waste.
-During 2016/17 the finance committee received reports relating to efficiencies made in teaching salaries and the IT infrastructure.
-The trust has just undergone its fourth audit, the results of which state the trust is running effectively and efficiently.
+During 2017/18 the finance committee continued to receive reports relating to efficiencies the school can make linked to resources.
+The trust has just undergone its fifth audit, the results of which state the trust is running effectively and efficiently.